Yayerad/Bati-Bank_W6/README.md

 </p>

 <p align="center">
-  Made with ❤️ by Your Name | Bati Bank Analytics Team
+  Made with ❤️ by Yayerad
 </p>